quicwg/base-drafts/draft-ietf-quic-tls.md

 and IV to protect all subsequent packets.

-An endpoint MUST NOT initiate a key update prior to having received and processed a KEYS_ACTIVE frame in a packet from the current key phase.
-A subsequent key update can only be performed after the endpoint has successfully received and processed a KEYS_ACTIVE frame from a packet with a matching key phase.
+An endpoint MUST NOT initiate a key update prior to having received and successfully processed a KEYS_ACTIVE frame contained in a packet from the current key phase.
 This ensures that keys are available to both peers before another can be initiated.

+Note:

+: Changes in keys from Initial to Handshake and from Handshake to 1-RTT don't use this key update process.
+Key changes during the handshake do not need to wait for a KEYS_ACTIVE frame, they are driven solely by changes in the TLS handshake.
+The KEYS_ACTIVE frame is used to allow Initial and Handshake keys to be discarded when they are no longer needed and - in the case of the first 1-RTT key phase - to enable the first key update.

-Once an endpoint has successfully processed a packet with the same key phase, it can send a KEYS_ACTIVE frame.
-Endpoints MAY defer sending a KEYS_ACTIVE frame after a key update (see {{key-update-old-keys}}).
+Once an endpoint has successfully processed a packet with the same key phase, it MUST send a KEYS_ACTIVE frame, though endpoints MAY defer sending the frame (see
+{{key-update-old-keys}}).

 ## Responding to a Key Update